S.C. Code Regs. § § 114-4720

 5. Potential Income

 If the court finds that a parent is voluntarily unemployed or underemployed, it should calculate child support based on a determination of potential income which would otherwise ordinarily be available to the parent.
+A determination of willful or voluntary unemployment or underemployment shall not be made when an individual's incarceration prevents employment.
 If income is imputed to a parent to whom support is owed, the court may also impute reasonable day care expenses.
 Although Temporary Assistance to Needy Families (TANF) and other means-tested public assistance benefits are not included in gross income, income may be imputed to these recipients.
 However, the court may take into account the presence of young children or handicapped children who must be cared for by the parent, necessitating the parent's inability to work.

 A. The court may also wish to factor in considerations of rehabilitative alimony in order to enable the parent to become employed.